FS-Frost/DealsScraper/README.md

 -   Edit ConsoleApp\config.json if necessary.
 -   Run ConsoleApp.exe.

-# How to use remote driver
+# How to use with remote driver

 -   Run ChromeDriver on any server.
 -   On ConsoleApp\config.json, set: